mpimp-comas/2023_bag_bio_diverse_pnps/README.md

 ### Installation

 The installation has only been tested on Linux (Ubuntu 22.04).
+Typical install time using the `conda` package manager: < 15min.

 1. Clone this repo and change into the directory
 1. Create a new conda environment, install the dependencies and activate the environment: